renmu123/m3u8-downloader/README.md

 - Concurrent downloading of M3U8 video segments
 - Automatic retry on download failure
 - Support for pausing and resuming downloads
-- Support for canceling downloads and cleaning up downloaded segments
+- Support for stop, resume, cancel function
 - Merging TS segments into a single file
 - Optional conversion of TS files to MP4 format